Exene Cervenka: Music career

-The 21-year-old Cervenka met 23-year-old musician John Doe at a poetry workshop at the Beyond Baroque Foundation in Venice, California.
+The 21-year-old Cervenka met 23-year-old musician John Doe at a poetry workshop at the Beyond Baroque Foundation in Venice, Los Angeles.
 Cervenka started working there.

 Billy Zoom (guitar) and John Doe (bass and vocals) founded X in 1977, with D.J.
 Bonebrake coming aboard as drummer.
 Doe asked Cervenka to join soon after as a co-lead vocalist, and the duo were also the band's primary songwriters.
 They released their debut album, Los Angeles, in 1980 and, over the next six years, five more albums.

-She learned to play guitar from Dave Alvin of The Blasters.
+She learned to play guitar from Dave Alvin of the Blasters.

 Collaborations

 In 1982, Cervenka published Adulterers Anonymous, her first in a series of four books in collaboration with artist Lydia Lunch.
 She and Lunch also released a spoken word album, Rude Hieroglyphics, in 1996 and toured in support of the project.

-From 1996 to 1999, John Roecker and Cervenka co-owned the Los Angeles store "You've Got Bad Taste."
+From 1996 to 1999, John Roecker and Cervenka co-owned the Los Angeles store You've Got Bad Taste.
 The store specialized in kitsch and various "off-color" novelties.

 In 1999, as Exene Červenková, she appeared in the cult video Decoupage 2000: Return of the Goddess, along with guests Karen Black and the band L7.
-She gave a reading of her poem "They Must Be Angels," and appeared in an interview skit with Decoupage 2000 hostess Summer Caprice.
+She gave a reading of her poem "They Must Be Angels" and appeared in an interview skit with Decoupage 2000 hostess Summer Caprice.